alexporcayo903/Py_rates/Final _Project_Videos.md

 ### How to run Turtle Race Video
 For demonstration and recording puposes we shortened the length of the paths.
-To see the high accuracy final product look in the
+To see the high accuracy final product look in the maze examples folder.

 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/x6qCkaBSujM/0.jpg)](http://www.youtube.com/watch?v=x6qCkaBSujM)